 Showing your methodology

-People develop their own processes – and generally unless you let people know what you are doing these processes can look from an outside perspective to look slightly chaotic – thereby it’s better to show people how and why you do things – learn from them and they may in turn learn from you.
+People develop their processes, and generally, unless you let people know what you are doing, these processes can look from an outside perspective to look slightly chaotic.

-I’m still arguing that for the purposes of search marketing I have one of the best outlooks on things, however I am beginning to accept that it’s more and more important to be detail focused, because it’s only by being detail focused can I really get people to buy into what I’m talking about.
+I’m still arguing that for search marketing, I have one of the best outlooks on things; however, I am beginning to accept that it’s more and more critical to be detail-focused because it’s only by being detail-focused can I get people to buy into what I’m trying to say.